ASOS Christmas sales rise 41 percent

+* Shares fall 2.1 pct, lag FTSE 100 index (Adds CEO comment, share price reaction, analyst comment)

-LONDON British online fashion retailer ASOS (ASOS.L) said its retail sales rose 41 percent in December, helped by a strong showing in its home market.
+LONDON Jan 17 British online fashion retailer ASOS said its retail sales rose 41 percent in December, helped by a strong showing in its home market.

 ASOS, whose celebrity fans include United States First Lady Michelle Obama, said on Thursday its retail sales were 78.1 million pounds in the month, with the UK up 34 percent and international up 47 percent.